T3Social/NgineS/README.md

 ## T3Social-NgineS
-A Community run PHP Social Network Platform.
+The Ultimate Best Community run PHP Social Network Platform.

 This repository is empty but it enables everyone who to contribute for a modularized community edition.
 - You can post issues
 - we can have projects for modules, themes
 - a Wiki is available where people can contribute
+- no copyright infringement is intended with this repository which holds ONLY code licensed under an Open Source License which are compatible with AGPL or which have to follow the License requirements of an integrated part of this script i.e. php-gettext (licensed under GNU GPL v2+ a.o.)

-Extra code we post here under T3Social will be available under a GPL/AGPL or LGPL v.3 license
+Extra code we post here under T3Social for NgineS will be available under a GPL/AGPL or LGPL v.3 license

+## NgineS - The Star and Ultimate Best Community run PHP Social Network Platform
+How do we get the idea to build a community run Social network Platform:
-## On Envato Market Place CodeCanyon an App called "Sngine" is available by Zamblek (verified author name by Envato: Yehia Abed, Egypt) which could be used as an idea.
+On Envato Market Place CodeCanyon an App called "Sngine" is available by Zamblek (verified author name by Envato: Yehia Abed, Egypt) which could be used as an idea.
 The "Sngine" Version before March 5th, 2021 has integrated php-gettext by Danilo Segan, and all Code has therefore to follow the GNU GPL v2+ requirements - The script gets advertised on Envato Market place as the "The Ultimate PHP Social Network Platform" but unfortunately it is still missing a proper API, a modularized structure so that Modules and Themes could be integrated easily and it is using the Smart Templating Engine which is licensed under LGPLv3 and therefore is violating actually the GNU GPL v.2 and needs to get replaced too.
 Many features this script is having are connected to pretty exopensive external services and thow we like to change that too so a community edition can be really and truly following the Open Source spirite.

-The name of the community edition will be NgineS as we will use not only one Engine which drives all but instead modularize the system so we can speak of many Engines empower the ultimate best community run PHP Social Network Platform.
+The name of the community edition will be NgineS as we will use not only one S(ingleE)ngine which drives all but instead modularize the system so we can speak of many Engines empowering the ultimate best community run PHP Social Network Platform.
 Inspire to share and contribute with ideas, feedbacks and code.
 Contact us!

-# About used Licenses in the core code by Zamblek Team in their Envato CodeCanyon App which had php-gettext integrated until its Envato distribution before March 5, 2021, and a derivate of php-gettext until March 10, 2021.
+# We did inspect the code base and the used Licenses in the core code by Yehia Abed/Zamblek Team in their Envato CodeCanyon App Sngine which had php-gettext integrated in all its Envato distribution before March 5, 2021, and a derivate of php-gettext until March 10, 2021.
+We will base it on that (GNU GPL) state.

-The Zamblek team is using the community edition of TinyMCE and this one is GNU LGPL v.2 and therfore also the complete code has to be released under GNU LGPL2 or be another GPL license when it is linked
+The Zamblek team is using the community edition of TinyMCE and this one is GNU LGPL v.2 and therfore also the complete code has to be released under GNU LGPL2 or be another GPL license when it is linked.

 According to GNU LGPLv.2 it says:
 5. ....
 However, linking a "work that uses the Library" with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a "work that uses the library".
 The executable is therefore covered by this License.
 Section 6 states terms for distribution of such executables.